klabuguen/klabuguen.github.io/_projects/shiba.md

 ---
-title: "Small Hovercraft for Integrated Balance & Autonomy"
+title: "Smart Hovering & Integrated Balancing Aircraft"
 date: 2025-09-01
 description: "Project S.H.I.B.A is a custom built quadcopter designed entirely from scratch as both a flight vehicle and experimental testbed.
 It serves as a platform for exploring flight dynamics, control algorithms, computer vision, and real-time embedded software."
 image: "/images/shiba.jpg"